Australia-wide flights from $73 return

 This year’s festival is host to 7,000 artists and includes some very unique events.
 Think live music in a hot air balloon and a play set in a caravan park, as well as talks and workshops to get your own creative juices going.

-Kicking off at the start of March, Adelaide Festival is one of the country’s most significant annual cultural events.
+Kicking off at the end of February, Adelaide Festival is one of the country’s most significant annual cultural events.
 This year’s program features 10 world premieres and 17 Australian premieres, along with 8 works commissioned for the festival.

 Although it’s technically a part of Adelaide Festival, there’s enough going on at Adelaide Writers’ Week to merit a separate write-up.
 If you’re looking for some literary inspiration or an in-depth talk on the state of the world, culture and society, this is the week you’ll want to be in Adelaide.